The screaming cult makes its way to Galway

 Janov’s therapeutic theory gained purchase with a huge, diverse audience, including such celebrities as Mick Jagger, John Lennon and Yoko Ono, and he became something of a messianic and enduringly contentious figure.

-In 1974 Jenny James bought a three-storey house in Burtonport, Co Donegal, moved there from her London commune and, with Mary Kelly, established the Atlantis commune, which soon became a cause célèbre, attracting much negative comment and coverage.
+In 1974 Jenny James bought a three-storey house in Burtonport, Co Donegal, moved there from her London commune and established the Atlantis commune, which soon became a cause célèbre, attracting much negative comment and coverage.
 James’s book on the experience was titled They Call Us the Screamers, and primal therapy was at the heart of the Atlantis philosophy.
-Unconditional emotional honesty was obligatory, on the basis that concealed emotions bred problems.
+Unconditional emotional honesty was obligatory, on the basis that concealed emotions bred problems.*

 In 1980 the Atlantis members quit Burtonport for the more extreme setting of Inishfree.
 By all accounts, communal life on the island was more volatile, challenging and erratic.
 Eventually James moved again, this time to South America, settling in a remote region of Colombia.
 Despite a tragedy in 2000, when one of James’s grandsons was brutally murdered by a drunken Farc commander, Colombia is still the commune’s main location.
 There the focus seems to have shifted from primal therapy to ecological idealism.